DataBiosphere/terra-app/README.md

 Before running the script:
 1. Install `minikube` according to instructions [here](https://minikube.sigs.k8s.io/docs/start/).
 2. Start `minikube` service.
    a.
-On Mac (Catalina) I start it with the command:
+On Mac (Catalina) I start it with the command (when NOT connected to a VPN):
      ```
      minikube start --vm=true --mount --mount-string="~/data:/data"
      ```